SEAT Tarraco SUV review

 - Tight third-row seats

 The SEAT Tarraco sits at the top of the Spanish brand's SUV range, offering more space than the SEAT Arona and SEAT Ateca.
-Closely related to the Skoda Kodiaq, the Tarraco has seven seats as standard, making it a fashionable alternative to people carriers such as the Volkswagen Sharan.
+Closely related to the previous-generation Skoda Kodiaq, the Tarraco has seven seats as standard, making it a fashionable alternative to now-discontinued people carriers such as the Ford S-MAX and the SEAT Alhambra.

 Of course, there's no shortage of seven-seat SUVs around these days, with the Kodiaq, Volkswagen Tiguan Allspace, Kia Sorento, Peugeot 5008, Land Rover Discovery Sport and Nissan X-Trail all offering a third row for occasional use.
 With all these rivals, and more besides, can the Tarraco offer something unique to set itself apart from the crowd?

-It's certainly a smart-looking car, and arguably the boldest expression yet of SEAT's current design language.
+It's certainly a smart-looking car and was the first to use SEAT’s current design language, which is now also seen on the SEAT Leon and Cupra Formentor.
 It has a sharp-edged six-sided front grille with a chrome surround that gives it a premium air, one which SEAT models haven’t always exuded.
 Slim, angular headlamps are slightly inset in an attempt to give the Tarraco an individual look, while the side mirrors are mounted on the doors rather than the A-pillars for a more sporting feel.

 The Tarraco feels a little sharper and more responsive from behind the wheel than the Skoda, thanks in part to suspension that is 20mm lower and reduces lean in corners, but the ride is firmer too.
-The most powerful 2.0-litre TSI petrol model can cover 0-62mph in 8.0 seconds, with the 1.5-litre claiming a 9.9-second time with a manual gearbox.
-A plug-in hybrid version is also in the pipeline.
+There was a powerful 2.0-litre TSI petrol model (using an engine shared with the Volkswagen Golf GTI hot hatchback) that could cover 0-62mph in just 6.2 seconds – at the expense of fuel economy – but the more sensible engines all complete the sprint in 10 seconds or less.
+A Tarraco plug-in hybrid version is thought to be in the pipeline.

 Inside, the Tarraco is pleasingly designed and well equipped.
-The dashboard has a smoother, more rounded look than previous SEAT designs, with a free-standing eight-inch infotainment screen that’s modern and easy to reach when you're on the move, but sports quite a thick bezel.
+The dashboard has a smoother, more rounded look than previous SEAT designs, with a free-standing touchscreen infotainment screen that’s modern and easy to reach when you're on the move, but sports quite a thick bezel.
+An update added Adaptive Cruise Control and the SEAT Connect app to all models across the range, so you can lock your vehicle remotely or find it in the car park.

 As a versatile family SUV, the SEAT Tarraco ticks most of the boxes.
 Unfortunately for SEAT, so do many of its rivals.
-Distinctive looks aside, the Spanish SUV fails to outshine established favourites like its in-house Volkswagen Group rival, the Skoda Kodiaq – especially when the latter's handy 'simply clever' touches and lower price are taken into account.
+Distinctive looks aside, the Spanish SUV fails to outshine established favourites like its in-house Volkswagen Group rival, the Skoda Kodiaq – especially since the second-generation model launched in 2024.